CORSMAL/CHOC-dataset-toolkit/README.md

 6. Load our GraspIt! world to load the hand and object
  * File > Import World > Look for the .xml files in graspit_worlds (e.g. right_hand_bottom_box_01.xml)
 </details>

+### Enquiries

+For any questions, please open an Issue on this repository, or send an email to corsmal-challenge@qmul.ac.uk.

+### License

+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.